LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 Frequently Asked Questions

-Can I use callbacks with LangChain Expression Language (LCEL) chains?
+Can I use callbacks with LCEL chains?

 Yes.
 LCEL chains accept callbacks through the same config parameter.
 The chain-level events (on_chain_start, on_chain_end) fire for the overall chain, while LLM events fire for each model call within it: